KYOCERA-AVX-Components-Dresden/USB-high-temperature-sensor/index.md

 ---
 # USB high temperature sensor

-Our well known thermo couple high temperature sensor has been given an USB Interface.
-This new high temperature sensor has a temperature measurement range from -40°C up to 1200°C and a resolution of 0.1K.
-The communication and power supply of the whole sensor is provided completely by an USB Mini cable.
-The sensor is designed for general industry applications, test laboratories or smart home applications.
-The implementation of the sensor in the final application takes place by a virtual serial port and simple control commands.
+Discover our brand new high-temperature sensor based on thermocouples with a USB interface!
+With a temperature measurement range of -40°C to 1200°C and an incredible resolution of 0.1K, this sensor provides the perfect solution for general industrial applications, testing laboratories, or smart home applications.
+The entire sensor is powered and communicates through USB, making it incredibly simple to use.
+Utilizing a virtual serial port and simple commands, operating the sensor has never been easier.
+Contact our sales team at Dresden.info@kyocera-avx.com to learn more and be convinced by this innovative product!

-If you are interested in this product, please contact our sales team.  ➞ [Dresden.info@kyocera-avx.com](mailto:Dresden.info@kyocera-avx.com)

 ## Data logger app in C#